Posts Tagged ‘Alfa Romeo T33’

 image

 Zeccoli at the Belgian Fleron Hillclimb upon the T33 ‘Periscopica’ debut meeting.
 Alfa 2600 Berlina behind.
-Fleron is in the Province of Liege, location appears very industrial, power station in the background.
-(Unattributed)
+Fleron is in the Province of Liege, location appears very industrial, power station in the background (unattributed)

-The 33 made its race debut at Sebring that summer on the weekend of 1 April.
 Andrea De Adamich led the 12 Hour event’s first lap but both cars entered retired with suspension and overheating dramas.

 Here are some shots of the cars in the Sebring paddock; #65 is DeAdamich/Zeccoli, #66 Roberto Businello/Nanni Galli.
 The race was won by the factory Ford Mk4 of Bruce McLaren and Mario Andretti.
+I covered the 1967 Endurance Season in some detail in an article i wrote a while back about Ferrari P4/CanAm350 ‘0858’ which may be of interest to some of you;

 33 1